leewtai/leewtai.github.io/usecases_data/README.md

 unstable.
 Are there ways to mitigate this?

 #### Data anti-trust as an idea
-Can we quantify when someone has "too much" data?
+Can we quantify when someone has "too much" data on a certain topic?
 How would we even go about doing this?
 Legal definitions for adverse impact is defined for discrimination, anti-trust also has similar metrics but is more applicable to non-data